Each week you’ll get a new set of challenges to work through, and the labs are the best time to get help from your lab-mates and tutors.

-The course software is pre-installed on all the lab machines, although the base operating system (OS) is Linux in the CSIT labs and OSX (Mac) in the PK labs.
-This won’t really make a difference to you, since Atom, Git and Chrome/Chromium work the same on the different OSes.
+The course software is pre-installed on all the lab machines, although the base operating system (OS) is Linux in the CSIT labs and macOS in the PK labs.
+This won’t really make a difference to you, since VSCode, git and Chrome work the same on the different OSes.

-If you have other questions about p5 or art/interaction/code in general, then bring them along to the labs—this is a time where you can pick our (Ben, Kit and the tutors) brains about whatever’s on your mind re: art & interaction.
+If you have other questions about p5 or art/interaction/code in general, then bring them along to the labs—this is a time where you can pick your classmates and tutor’s brains about whatever’s on your mind re: art & interaction.

 Contacting your tutors

 If you want to get in touch with your tutor, you can message them directly on the COMP1720 forum.
 The tutors in this course are really great (in Ben’s opinion, anyway) and they will try really hard to help you out—although the usual advice about not leaving things to the last minute applies here.
 If you feel like you’ve got an issue you can’t talk to your tutor about for whatever reason, then contact Ben directly.